 Startups need a whole community; they cannot exist in a vacuum.
 They are born as part of a network that’s much bigger.
 They consists of entrepreneurs and their support system- the community of people, organisations and other startups around them.
 Together, that formulates a startup ecosystem.
 Members of the ecosystem work together to innovate in their community.
 An ecosystem usually comprises of the startup, education board/ programs, funding providers, incubators and accelerators, agencies/ consultants, service providers, advisory organisations, government agencies, and corporations amongst a whole host of others.

 But be wary, that it’s not as easy to mix together the right ingredients and create the perfect dough.
 A range of external and internal factors can influence the development of each startup ecosystem; the economy, market size, maturity and risk, government support to name a few.

-That’s where we, jpin vcats come in.
-With presence in over 50 cities in india and others worldwide, we are the largest emerging ib globally, looking to build an unparalleled ecosystem for the growth of startups .
-We see the collaboration between the two emerging ecosystems- india and uk, and are building the largest bi-directional uk-india investment and growth corridor for startups and growth companies.
+That’s where we, JPIN comes in: with presence in over 50 cities in India and others worldwide, we are the largest emerging investment bank, globally, looking to build an unparalleled ecosystem for the growth of startups .
+We see the collaboration between the two emerging ecosystems- India and the UK, and are building the largest bi-directional UK-India investment and growth corridor for startups and growth companies.

 ESG: Turning theory into action

 The pandemic showed us that sustainability is about much more than just…Read More